-The energy necessary to sustain the observed PeV CR proton flux $\dot{W}_{\rm CR}(\geq 1~{\rm PeV})$ is estimated between $ \sim 10^{38}$ to $10^{39}\, \mathrm{erg\,s^{-1}}$, depending on the higly uncertain confinement time of PeV protons inside the Galaxy.
-This implies that even a single or a small number of powerful microquasars could, in principle, supply the PeV CR flux, given that the acceleration of protons to PeV energies requires a comparable amount of power in individual sources.
-Indeed, it has been shown that the presence of only $\sim 10$ active powerful microquasars in the Galaxy at any given time is sufficient to reproduce CR and $\gamma$-ray data within a self-consistent framework \citep{Kaci_mQSO}.
-At the same time, the total power released by the microquasar population remains well below the injection rate required to sustain the overall Galactic CR luminosity, $\dot{W}_{\rm CR,tot}\simeq 10^{41}\,\rm erg\,s^{-1}$.
-Consequently, in our two-component cosmic-ray proton framework, microquasars cannot provide a significant contribution to the low-energy component, in a good agreement with Fig.\ref{fig1}.
+The energy required to sustain the observed PeV CR proton flux, $\dot{W}_{\rm CR}(\geq 1~\mathrm{PeV})$, is estimated to be $\simeq 10^{38}$–$10^{39}\,\mathrm{erg\,s^{-1}}$, depending on the highly uncertain confinement time of PeV protons inside the Galaxy.
+This implies that even a single or a small number of powerful microquasars could, in principle, supply the PeV CR flux, given that proton acceleration to PeV energies requires a comparable power per source.
+Indeed, it has been shown that the presence of only $\sim 10$ active powerful microquasars in the Galaxy at any given time is sufficient to reproduce CR and $\gamma$-ray data within a self-consistent framework \citep{Kaci_mQSO}; see also \cite{Zhang:2026igt} for a scenario in which the contribution is dominated by a few nearby microquasar remnants.
+At the same time, the total power released by the microquasar population remains well below the injection rate required to sustain the overall Galactic CR luminosity, $\dot{W}_{\rm CR,tot} \simeq 10^{41}\,\mathrm{erg \,s^{-1}}$.

-The extension of the CR proton spectrum beyond $10$~PeV (see Fig.\ref{fig2}) raises an important question as to whether microquasars could also be responsible for this component of the spectrum, at least up to $100$~PeV.
-The answer is straightforward; as it follows from Eq.~(\ref{Emax}), achieving these energies would require jet powers that are unrealistically large, exceeding $\sim 10^{40}\,\rm erg\,s^{-1}$.
+Thus, within our two-component cosmic-ray proton framework, microquasars are not expected to provide a significant contribution to the low-energy component.
+At the same time, the extension of the CR proton spectrum beyond $10~\mathrm{PeV}$ (see Fig.~\ref{fig2}) raises the question of whether microquasars could also be responsible for this component of the spectrum, at least up to $100~\mathrm{PeV}$.
+It follows from Eq.~(\ref{Emax}), achieving such energies would require jet powers that appear unrealistically large, exceeding $\sim 10^{40}\,\mathrm{erg\,s^{-1}}$.